-"The team's overall task was to develop an end-to-end solution for NASA-a tested infrastructure that includes everything needed to design and build extreme-environment electronics for space missions," said John Cressler, who is a Ken Byers Professor in Georgia Tech's School of Electrical and Computer Engineering.
+"The team's overall task was to develop an end-to-end solution for NASA - a tested infrastructure that includes everything needed to design and build extreme-environment electronics for space missions," says John Cressler, Professor in Georgia Tech's School of Electrical and Computer Engineering.
 Cressler served as principal investigator and overall team leader for the project.